-Fairlands Primary School will admit over the school's published admission number when a single twin/multiple birth child is allocated the last place at a school.
+Fairlands Primary School as the admission authority will admit over the school's published admission number when a single twin/multiple birth child is allocated a place at a school.

 Home address

 The address provided must be the child's current permanent address at the time of application.
 'At the time of application' means the closing date for applications.
 "Permanent" means that the child has lived at that address for at least a year and/or the family own the property or have a tenancy agreement for a minimum of 12 months.